For the holidays or birthdays, having these GAPS diet party food ideas on hand will ensure you and your family will never miss out on any of the fun!

 I am here to tell you that this simply is not true!
 There are dozens of recipes for party food that you and your family can enjoy.

-To help prove to you that GAPs approved meals can make a party fun in all sorts of ways, I created a list to help you plan a fun party that won’t harm your healing gut.
+To help prove to you that GAP-approved meals can make a party fun in all sorts of ways, I created a list to help you plan a fun party that won’t harm your healing gut.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.